learn-co-curriculum/programming-univbasics-expression-and-evaluation-defined/README.md

 elements of it are _constants_, _variables_, or _operators_?
 Let's look together.

-## Identify the Parts of an Expression
+## Identify the Parts of an "Expression"

 Given: